rosette-api-community/text-embeddings-sample/README.md

 #Rosette API Text Embeddings Sample Code
 This is a little python code to show how to calculate the similarity between words by computing the cosine similarity (using numpy) between the words' embeddings, returned from the [Rosette API](https://developer.rosette.com/)'s new `/text-embedding` endpoint.
+The call to the API uses the 1.3 version of the python binding, so be sure to install that package via `$ pip install rosette-api` or `--upgrade` via pip to get the latest.

 # To try it out
 1. Clone the repo and open the files in your favorite text editor/python IDE.